 Aboriginal Students' Centre

-The Aboriginal Student Centre (ASC) is a gathering place to study, meet others and join in cultural programming like Soup and Bannock and Creative Native.
+The Aboriginal Student Centre (ASC) is a gathering place to study, meet others, take part in social activities like soup and bannock or join in cultural programming like Elders Services, CreativiTea and Knowledge Keeper presentations.

 ISSAC and Global Connections

 The International Student and Study Abroad Centre (ISSAC) is a place students can relax with friends, enjoy lunch, study or get involved in the campus community.